pfh/fitnoise/doc/models.md

 `y` are average tail lengths.
 Additionally a `counts` matrix needs to be given.
 Where the count is zero, y should be NaN (Python) or NA (R).

+The accuracy of each tail length is a function of per-read variance and per-sample variance.
+The more reads that contributed to the average, the more accurate, but because there is also sample-level variance the accuracy doesn't go to zero with more and more reads.